 Students enrolled in the advanced standing program will have one practicum during their program.
-This practicum will be completed during their advanced generalist year and students will have to obtain a minimum of 500 practicum hours.
+This practicum will be completed during their advanced generalist year, and students must obtain at least 500 practicum hours.
 In addition, students must obtain half of the required hours for both their generalist and advanced generalist years per semester.
 This means that a student must have 250 practicum hours per semester during the advanced generalist year.